 Visiting Researcher, 2016-2017

-Pedro Hartung is a CAP-affiliated Visiting Researcher for the 2016-17 academic year.
+Pedro Hartung was a CAP-affiliated Visiting Researcher for the 2016-17 academic year.
 He is a Ph.D. candidate at University of São Paulo Law School in the Public Law department, researching the state’s intervention in families’ affairs to protect children’s rights.
 Besides the discussion of the legal status of children, his current project involves the analysis and evaluation of judicial governance and decision-making processes on cases related to children, and specifically the suspension or termination of parental rights.

 Pedro holds a B.L. degree from University of São Paulo/Brazil and a Zertifikat– Aufbaustudium in den Grundzügen des Deutschen Rechts from Ludwig-Maximilians-University of Munich (LMU)/Germany.
 He is a member of the Brazilian Bar and works as Policy and Advocacy coordinator at Alana Institute, an NGO which specializes in the promotion and protection of children’s rights in Brazil, with a focus on the child’s relationship with the media and corporations.